-In December 2016, the Company entered into a License and Option Agreement ("Spark License Agreement") with Spark Therapeutics, Inc. ("Spark") pursuant to which the Company and Spark agreed to collaborate on the development of gene therapies for certain targets utilizing the ImmTOR technology.
-The Spark License Agreement provides Spark with certain exclusive, worldwide, royalty bearing licenses to the Company's intellectual property, allowing Spark to develop and commercialize gene therapies for an initial identified target.
+In December 2016, the Company entered into a License and Option Agreement ("Spark License Agreement") with Spark Therapeutics, Inc. ("Spark") pursuant to which the Company and Spark agreed to collaborate on the development of gene therapies for certain targets utilizing the ImmTOR platform.
+The Spark License Agreement provides Spark with certain exclusive, worldwide, royalty bearing licenses to the Company's intellectual property, allowing Spark to develop and commercialize gene therapies in combination with ImmTOR for an initial identified target.

 In addition to an upfront cash payment of \$10.0 million under the Spark License Agreement, additional payments of an aggregate of \$5.0 million in two payments of \$2.5 million each were paid within twelve months of December 2, 2016 ("Contract Date").
 The first of the two additional payments was scheduled to be made on or before May 31, 2017 (the "May 2017 License Payment") (see "Spark Letter Agreement" below) and the second was made on October 31, 2017.
-Spark may also exercise options to research, develop and commercialize gene therapies utilizing the SVP technology for up to four additional targets.
-The Company is eligible to receive a variable fee up to \$2.0 million for each additional target option elected, dependent on the incidence of the applicable indication.
-As per the agreement, the election period in which Spark can exercise additional targets is a term of three years from the Contract Date, or December 1, 2019.
+Spark may also exercise options to research, develop and commercialize gene therapies utilizing the ImmTOR platform for up to four additional targets.
+The Company was eligible to receive a variable fee up to \$2.0 million for each additional target option elected, dependent on the incidence of the applicable indication.
+The election period in which Spark could have exercised additional targets under the Spark License Agreement was a term of three years from the Contract Date, which expired on December 1, 2019.

 Assuming successful development and commercialization, the Company could receive up to an additional \$65.0 million in development and regulatory milestone payments and \$365.0 million in commercialization milestone payments for each indication.
 If commercialized, the Company would be eligible to receive tiered royalties on global net sales at percentages ranging from mid-single to low-double digits, all of which apply on a target-by-target basis.
-Under the terms of the agreement, the Company will be eligible to receive these royalties commercial sale of the licensed product and terminating upon the later of (i) ten years after the first commercial sale, (ii) expiration of the last to expire valid claim on patents covering the jointly invented field specific improvements, or (iii) the expiration of regulatory exclusivity in the applicable country for the licensed product.
+Under the terms of the agreement, the Company will be eligible to receive these royalties commencing on the first commercial sale of the licensed product and terminating upon the later of (i) ten years after the first commercial sale, (ii) expiration of the last to expire valid claim on patents covering the jointly invented field specific improvements, or (iii) the expiration of regulatory exclusivity in the applicable country for the licensed product.